5 Lighting Principles for Parks & Plazas

 Second, illuminate each location with minimum lighting

-As the classification of Illumination Engineering Society of North America (IESNA), park and plazas are the places with extremely low ambient light levels.
-Lighting requirements of parks and plazas are lower than most of commercial lighting.
-The main purpose of parks and plazas illumination is to guide the way for resident.
-High level of lighting will disturb the relaxing atmosphere.
-As a result, illuminate each location with minimum lighting is bright enough for parks and plazas.
+According to the classification of the Illumination Engineering Society of North America (IESNA), parks and plazas are places with extremely low ambient light levels.
+The lighting requirements of parks and plazas are lower than most commercial lighting.
+The main purpose of parks and plaza illumination is to guide the way for residents.
+A high level of lighting will disturb the relaxing atmosphere.
+As a result, illuminating each location with minimum lighting is bright enough for parks and plazas.
 Illumination for each location should based on the activity level and lighting needs.
 The following table shows the lighting recommendations for different parts of parks and plazas.

 Lighting Situation Type